-If you are just starting, this guide will show you exactly how to begin.
+If you are just starting, this guide will show you exactly how to begin and stay consistent.

 Why Beginners Struggle with a Daily Devotional Journal